 Clicking "Search in Windows" on the left side of the search settings will give you access to indexing options.
 In other words, there you can tell Windows 10 Search which types of content from your computer or device to index.

-The first thing you see here is a message from Windows, telling you that “h indexing your computer's content helps you get faster results when you search it for files, e-mails, or other local content."
-You can then see the Indexing Status: whether your computer has indexed content, how many items have been indexed, and how many are pending.
+The first thing you see here is a message from Windows telling you that "indexing your computer content helps you get faster results when searching for files, emails or other local content".
+You can then see Indexing Status: if your computer has indexed content, how many items have been added to the index, and how many are pending.

-The section “Finding the my" allow you to choose which sites from your computer are included in searches.
+The "Find My Files" section lets you choose which sites on your computer are included in the searches.

 The "Classic" option means that Windows 10 Search can only see files in your libraries and desktop, while the "Enhanced" option allows the search to look at your entire computer, including libraries and the desktop ”.